Security and Privacy Issues in Deep Learning

 \subsubsection{\textbf{Defense against Poisoning Attacks}}

-The framework proposed from \citep{steinhardt2017certified} takes the approach of removing outliers that are outside the applicable set.
-In binary classification, they aim to find the centroids of the positive and negative classes.
-Then, they remove points that are too far away from each corresponding centroid.
-To find these points, they make use of two methods: a sphere defense that removes points outside the spherical radius, and a slab defense that discards points that are too far away from the line in a complimentary way.
+Steinhardt et al.~\citep{steinhardt2017certified} proposes a data sanitation defense method~\citep{data_sanitation_defense} which aims to remove poisoned data points from the given dataset.
+The proposed online learning algorithm provides candidate attack data instances and the worst-case test loss from any attack.

-\citet{koh2017understanding} uses influence functions to track model predictions and identify the most influential data points that are responsible for a given prediction.
-They show that approximations in functions can still provide important information in non-convex and non-differentiable models where the theory breaks down.
-They also claim that by using influence functions, the defender can check out only the data prioritized by its influence score.
-This method outperforms previous methods of identifying the greatest training loss for removing the tainted examples.
+Koh et al.~\citep{koh2017understanding} used influence functions to track model predictions and identify training data points that had the most influence on a given prediction.
+Although their theory does not extend to nonconvex and nondifferentiable models, they proved that approximate influence functions can be effective against poisoning attacks.
+These functions additionally allow a defender to focus on data with a high influence score.
+This method appears to be a better way of eliminating tainted examples than simply identifying data points with large training losses.

-The paper by \citet{paudice2018detection} also suggests a defense mechanism to mitigate the effects of poisoning attacks on the basis of outlier detection.
-The attacker tries to have the greatest effect on the defender with a limited number of poisoning points.
-To mitigate this effect, they first divide the trustworthy dataset $\mathcal{D}$ into different classes, i.e., $\mathcal{D}_{+}$ and $\mathcal{D}_{-}$.
-Then, they use the curated data trains distance-based outlier detectors for each class.
-The outlier detection algorithm calculates the outlier score for each x in the original (total) data set.
-There are many ways to measure the outlier score, such as using SVM or LOF as a detector.
-The empirical cumulative distribution function (ECDF) of training instances is used to calculate the threshold for detecting outliers.
-By removing all of the samples that are expected to be contaminated, the defender can collect new data sets to retrain the learning algorithm.
+Paudice et al.~\citep{paudice2018detection} also suggested a defense mechanism to mitigate the effects of poisoning attacks based on outlier detection.
+An attacker would attempt to cause the greatest possible impact with a limited number of poisoning points.
+To mitigate this effect, they divided the trustworthy dataset $\mathcal{D}$ into two classes, $\mathcal{D}_{+}$ and $\mathcal{D}_{-}$, and trained a distance-based outlier detector for each class.
+Each detector calculated an outlier score for each sample in the entire clean dataset.
+There are many ways to measure the outlier score, such as an SVM or local outlier factor (LOF).
+In this study, the empirical cumulative distribution function (ECDF) of training instances was used to determine a threshold for detecting outliers.
+Upon removing all the entities expected to be contaminated, the remaining data were used to retrain the learning algorithm.